bookofproofs/bookofproofs.github.io/_sources/history/16th-century/commandino.md

 **Frederico Commandino** was an Italian mathematician who published important translations of works of the Ancient Greek mathematicians.

 ### Mathematical Profile (Excerpt):
-* Battista had designed the fortifications of Urbino while his father, Frederico's grandfather, had been the secretary to the Duke of Urbino.
 * There is little information about Commandino's youth and all we know of his early education is that he studied Latin and Greek at Fano under the humanist G Torelli.
 * There they had a mathematics tutor for one of their sons, and this same tutor taught Commandino mathematics.
 * Commandino's talents were quickly recognised by his tutor.